redha1419/McMasterSumoBots/README.md

 Making the code work with your own bot?

-All you need to do is make sure that the proper pins are hooked up to your Arduino, please refer to the top of the code, "Best_Code_Ever.ino"
+All you need to do is make sure that the proper pins are hooked up to your Arduino, please refer to the top of the code, "timmy.ino"